schlatterbeck/pgapy/README.rst

 strategy called *restricted tournament replacement* and, more recently, the differential evolution strategy.)

+Note: When using NSGA_III replacement for multi (or many-) objective optimization you need to either

+- set reference points on the hyperplane intersecting all axes at offset 1.
+These reference points can be obtained with the convenience function ``pga.das_dennis``, it creates a regular set of reference points using an algorithm originally publised by I. Das and J. E. Dennis.
+  These points are then passed as the paramter ``reference_points`` to the ``PGA`` constructor.

+  See ``examples/dtlz2.py`` for a usage example and the user guide for the bibliographic reference.
+The function gets the dimensionality of the objective space (``num_eval`` minus ``num_constraint``) and the number of partition to use.
+- Or set reference directions (in the objective space) with the ``reference_directions`` parameter, number of partitions for these directions with the ``refdir_partitions`` parameter (see ``das_dennis`` above, this uses Das/Dennis points internally), and a scale factor with the parameter ``refdir_scale``.

+You can set both, these parameters are not mutually exclusive.

 I have tested pgapy on Linux only and I'll currently not provide Windows versions.
 You also can find my `PGAPack fork on github`_ this repository has the three upstream releases as versions in git and